African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 Sweet potatoes

-Sweet potatoes are excellent in this recipe because they get beautifully tender, and their naturally sweet flavor melds with peanut butter perfectly.
+Sweet potatoes are excellent in this recipe because they become beautifully tender, and their naturally sweet flavor melds perfectly with peanut butter.

 Spinach